bbauska/TUMx-DWAPNx/README.md

 the data might change over time.
 So, what we want to say is every time a user is

-calling this request, I don\'t want my application to just return the result of
+calling this request, I don&apos;t want my application to just return the result of

 the first time I execute the code and I execute this function, but I